simgunz/website-simgunz/content/en/posts/2015-04-25-fluent-forever-vocabulary-deck-builder-for-anki.md

 #### Possible solutions

   1. Automatically filter noise (I'm working on some code which do this, and the results are not bad).
-  2. Automatically request a pronunciation for the given word or open a page to do it in services like [forvo.com][3] or <a title="Rhinospike" href="http://rhinospike.com" target="_blank">rhinospike.com</a>
+  2. Automatically request a pronunciation for the given word or open a page to do it in services like [forvo.com](https://forvo.com) or [rhinospike](https://rhinospike.com).

 ### IPA gallery